 Meet Caroline Hyde, a London-based and talented broadcast journalist, who specialises in technology and business news coverage.
 From December 2016 , Hyde has been an anchor for Bloomberg Technology in San Francisco until May 2017.
-From May onwards, she continues to co-host the show from London.
+From May onwards, she continued to co-host the show from London.
 In total, Hyde has been actively involved in the broadcasting industry for over 8 years.

 For a bit of background, Hyde was educated at Oxford University and gained a masters in Politics, Philosophy and Economic (PPE).
 Upon graduating, Hyde joined London’s Moorgate Group to work in Public Relations as a debt market specialist.
 She would be managing campaigns for big names such as Lloyds Banking Group and Standard & Poor’s.